The Rescue Program

 Accommodation & Meals

-Volunteers on this project will be accommodated in a multi-story, dormitory-style volunteer house which is perfectly located in the neighbourhood of San Cristobal, in the heart of central Buenos Aires and within a short walk from the many attractions of this vibrant city.
+Volunteers on this project will be accommodated in a multi-story, dormitory-style volunteer house which is perfectly located in the neighbourhood of Balvanera, in the heart of central Buenos Aires and within a short walk from the many attractions of this vibrant city.
 The Volunteer House has free WiFi and great facilities for volunteers, including a roof-top terrace and barbecue area, communal kitchen and living areas, hammocks and a TV room.
 Nice!

 Volunteers can expect to share a bedroom with up to three other volunteers of the same gender.
 Bedrooms are comprised of single beds and bunk beds with bedding and towels provided.
 Bathroom facilities are shared between volunteers with hot showers and western-style toilets.